-In the context of esoteric teachings, a human pointing towards God can represent the ultimate goal of the Mysteries: Ascending from the state of mere mortal to achieve godhood.
+In the context of esoteric teachings, a human pointing towards God can represent the ultimate goal of the Mysteries: Ascending from the state of a mere mortal to achieve godhood.

-The hand above the other pillar does not point towards the sky, but is rather opened.
-While pointing towards somewhere means moving into that direction, an opened palm is traditionally associated with “stop” or “halt”.
+The hand above the other pillar does not point towards the sky but is rather opened.
+While pointing towards somewhere means moving in that direction, an opened palm is traditionally associated with “stop” or “halt”.
 In Masonic symbolism, the twin pillars are often topped with contrasting symbols (the sun and the moon or globes representing earth and heavens).
 Could the white hands above the pillars represent the same opposite notions of godhood (pointing towards god) and earthly materiality (halt sign)?

 On these Masonic pillars are etched various quotes regarding the U.S. Constitution and the Bill of Rights.
 Some of them are quite odd in the context of today, such this one by Barbara Jordan: